- Project Leader : Nonaka Yo (Keio University, Faculty of Policy Management)

 In Indonesia, especially after the era of democratization, it is often said that Islam is experiencing a conservative turn and legitimatization.
 Although the exclusion and repression of minority religions by certain Islamic groups has drawn researchers’ attention, the six official religions of Indonesia have been studied separately by respective researchers.
 In contrast, this research group consists of those who have studied different religion-related matters and will focus on projects and activities that promote interreligious peace and symbiosis.

-Expected results of this research could be summarized as below;
+Expected results of this research are summarized as follows:

 (1) This research will clarify the local religious context within the larger context of globalization through discourse analysis and fieldwork that focuses on the contribution of religion to stability and peace.